 Accommodation in Iceland

 Maksim and I might have been able to stay for a bit cheaper in Reykjavik had we gone for a hostel dorm room, but I honestly feel like those days are behind me now after doing dorms for 2 years straight in Southeast Asia.
 We rented an Airbnb flat with two warm and cozy rooms and a nice big living room and kitchen.
+If you’re traveling alone, this flat is a great pick.
+Expect to pay between $50-100 per night on Airbnbs in Reykjavik, depending on how many people you are traveling with.

 There are hostels and pensions all along the Ring Road that you can stay in as well, but I much preferred renting a 4×4 camper van, which would probably work out to almost the same price.
 Additionally, with a camper van, you can go anywhere you please, and that kind of flexibility allowed us to camp right next to a glacier lagoon, near famous waterfalls, and within the highlands that are fun to explore.